Wolfgang Lüth: U-43

-U-43 was due to depart Lorient on a war patrol to an area off Freetown, west Africa, but early on 4 February 1941, she sank while tied to Ysere, an old sailing ship which was used as a floating pier.
+U-43 was due to depart Lorient on a war patrol to an area off Freetown, west Africa, but early on 4 February 1941, she sank while tied to Ysere, an old sailing ship (which had carried the Statue of Liberty to New York in 1885) which was used as a floating pier.
 Valves and vents had been tampered-with the previous day, but no one had noticed the slow, but steady ingress of water into the bilges.
 To make matters worse and contrary to a Befehlshaber der U-Boote (BdU—U-boat command headquarters) directive, a hatch had been left open, allowing water to pour into the aft torpedo room.
 Two petty officers were found to be most at fault; but Lüth, as captain, was ultimately responsible.
 However, according to author Jordan Vause, no record of punishment seems to have survived and Lüth's career does not appear to have been affected.
 U-43 was refloated and Lüth took it back out into the North Atlantic in May 1941.